The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 2.3.1 – Modelling reading behaviours

-At primary level schools should complete the below mandatory action:
+Primary schools should complete the below mandatory action:

-Teachers reading aloud to learners when possible
+Teachers or librarians read aloud to learners when possible

-Providing access to audiobooks, videos etc.
+Providing access to audiobooks, storytelling videos etc.

 Holding special storytelling events

-Key Area 2.3.2 – Staff led meaningful conversations around books
+Key Area 2.3.2 – Staff-led meaningful conversations around books

 Key Area 2.3.3 – Creating learner social networks